hashicorp/terraform-provider-vault/website/docs/r/pki_secret_backend_config_urls.html.md

 ## Import

-The PKI config URLs can be imported using the resources `id`.
+The PKI config URLs can be imported using the resource's `id`.
 In the case of the example above the `id` would be `pki-root/config/urls`, where the `pki-root` component is the resource's `backend`, e.g.